woman in bed unable to sleep

 Social Support

 I also try to reach out to friends and family as much as possible.
 Feelings of isolation can be very real as a new parent, and maintaining a sense of connection with others is vital.
-Especially if you are feeling blue, it is hard to reach out to someone because you just don’t have the energy or tell yourself you don’t want to see anyone.
-Do it anyways.
+Especially if I’m feeling blue, it can be hard to reach out to someone.
+I do my best to do it anyway.

-Family, friends and partners are wonderful sources of both emotional and practical support when you’re navigating parenthood and postpartum insomnia.
+Family, friends, and partners are wonderful sources of both emotional and practical support when navigating parenthood and postpartum insomnia.

-If an option, partners can also pick up a night feed if you are in the earlier stages of caring for a newborn.
-If you are doing breastmilk, you can pump before bed and have your partner give a bottle so you can get an extended stretch of sleep.
+If an option, partners can also pick up a night feed if they are in the earlier stages of caring for a newborn.
+If giving breastmilk, mom can pump before bed and have her partner give a bottle so she can get an extended stretch of sleep.

 Distraction

-Good old distraction can be an excellent way to manage issues like worry, anxiety and rumination that are keeping you up and feeding that postpartum insomnia.
-I sometimes turn on a podcast with earbuds so that my mind isn’t dwelling on my own problems.
-And if listening to a podcast in bed isn’t enough to distract my busy mind, I will get up and do something until I start to feel sleepy.
+I sometimes turn on a podcast with earbuds while laying in bed so that my mind isn’t dwelling on problems and worries.
+If listening to a podcast isn’t enough to distract my busy mind, I will get up and do something until I start to feel sleepy.

 Professional Help